 Poor performances of TNC or partners negatively impacts project Threat or danger to the good name or standing of a business or entity as the result of the actions by a project partner, due to the actions of an employee, or through other peripheral parties and subcontractors.
 MEDIUM 4.
 5. 1.
-3. 4.
-Knowledge into project planning, ranger programs).
-Establish process for regular engagement with Traditional Owners, based on their preferred method.
+2. 3.
+4. Traditional Owners, based on their preferred method.
 Consider appropriate remuneration for consultation.
 Consider Welcome to Country, Indigenous names for new shellfish restoration sites and support for cultural ceremonies/practices.
 Undertake due diligence on all third-party subcontractors and avoid working with those with compromising or non-aligned values.
 Listen and consider opinions of stakeholders on subcontractors and an individual's reputation.
-Request all project partners understand and honor TNC's Code of Conduct and Values and include clauses in third party contracts.
-Suspected concerns to be mitigated through prompt damage control measures such as direct communications with relevant individuals or businesses and terminating working relationships early.
-Prepare key messages for any media response as part of an agreed communications protocols with project partners.
 LOW Environmental Rock oysters, and associate species, fail to grow and consolidate and function like a shellfish ecosystem Oyster recruitment, growth and survival is lower than anticipated and fails to meet restoration benchmarks.
-Alternate, rockyreef or sediment habitats form or persist instead of shellfish ecosystem resulting in lower biodiversity and environmental value.
-MEDIUM 6.7.8.9.
-Use science and habitat suitability models to inform the site selection process (e.g. water quality, topography, hydrodynamic, sediment analysis, benthic habitat type, historic shellfish ecosystem locations) Establish TAG review process and provide opportunities for stakeholder workshops to peer review the data and process, Consult with key experts and relevant authorities and draw upon experience gained from other projects and processes.
-Develop full ecological risk assessment for shellfish restoration.
-LOW
+Alternate, rocky- reef or sediment habitats form or persist instead of shellfish ecosystem resulting in lower biodiversity and environmental value.
+MEDIUM Use science and habitat suitability models to inform the site selection process (e.g. water quality, topography, hydrodynamic, sediment analysis, benthic habitat type, historic shellfish ecosystem locations) LOW

-11. Follow best practice guidelines and methods for shellfish restoration.
+Follow best practice guidelines and methods for shellfish restoration.
 Apply adaptive management principles and scale restoration over multiple timeframes to incorporate prior learning.
 Operational Misalignment of project goals delivered with funding/ partner organisations Governance issues relating to poor communication, and conflict within partner organization resulting in misaligned objectives, breakdown of relationship and potential legal action.
-MEDIUM 2.
-3. 4.
-Clearly define partner roles and discuss preferred ways funding or partner organisations want to be involved.
+MEDIUM 3.
+4. 5. preferred ways funding or partner organisations want to be involved.
 Establish deliverables based on project plan and agreed timelines.
 Establish regular communication and feedback opportunities with key stakeholders Submit reports and communication materials that are high quality and on time.
 Outline an agreed communications plan with project partners.
 LOW Contract deliverables are not met Project Lead and/or third party vendors not delivering on time or as agreed, potentially leading to project delays and potential legal action.
 MEDIUM 2.
 3. 4.
-5. 6.
-Prepare contracts one month in advance (where possible) according to TNC standard operating procedures and relevant funder policy.
+5. Prepare contracts one month in advance (where possible) according to TNC standard operating procedures and relevant funder policy.
 Establish deliverables based on project plan and agreed timelines.
 Establish regular communication and feedback opportunities with key stakeholders.
 Ensure flexibility around timing of works is built into contracts (e.g. adverse weather, hatchery delays).
 Regular communication with contractors with clearly defined timelines to ensure that due dates for deliverables are met.
 Identify alternative options that can be used to undertake the works if contractor fails to deliver.
 LOW Project schedule delayed The risk that activities will take longer than expected.
-HIGH 2.
-Communicate with project partners the key dates and deliverables required to advance to schedule (update every 2 weeks).
+HIGH Communicate with project partners the key dates and deliverables required to advance to schedule (update every 2 weeks).
 If relevant, politicians, councilors and Mayor informed of upcoming dates where input is required.
 Provide generous timing where possible for contingency.
 MEDIUM